Do You Take Vitamins?

 Why Vitamins & Minerals Matter

-Similar to Robin Hood, “When the body requires nutrients for short-term health and reproduction, it robs them from organs that are nutrient rich and of lesser importance in order to sustain major organs that are nutrient poor.”
-For example, the body uses Vitamin K for clotting, which is essential to health and future survival of the species.
+Similar to Robin Hood, “When the body requires nutrients for short-term health and reproduction, it robs them from organs that are nutrient-rich and of lesser importance in order to sustain major organs that are nutrient-poor.”
+For example, the body uses Vitamin K for clotting, which is essential to the health and future survival of the species.

 However, other proteins in the body also use Vitamin K as a co-factor for other physiological processes such as preventing calcification of the arteries.